-(b) The report must contain:

-(1) the name of the attorney who represented the offending party;

-(2) the finding by the court that the pleading was signed in violation of any one of the standards under Section 9.011;(3) a description of the sanctions imposed against the signatory and the offending party; and

-(4) the finding that the attorney has consistently engaged in activity that results in sanctions under Section 9.012.
+- (b) The report must contain: - (1) the name of the attorney who represented the offending party; - (2) the finding by the court that the pleading was signed in violation of any one of the standards under Section 9.011; - (3) a description of the sanctions imposed against the signatory and the offending party; and - (4) the finding that the attorney has consistently engaged in activity that results in sanctions under Section 9.012.

 Sec.
 9.014.
-PLEADINGS NOT FRIVO-LOUS.
+PLEADINGS NOT FRIVOLOUS.

-(a) A general denial does not constitute a violation of any of the standards prescribed by Section 9.011.

-(b) The amount requested for damages in a pleading does not constitute a violation of any of the standards prescribed by Section 9.011.

-2. Period to Cure.
+- (a) A general denial does not constitute a violation of any of the standards prescribed by Section 9.011. - (b) The amount requested for damages in a pleading does not constitute a violation of any of the standards prescribed by Section 9.011. - 2.
+Period to Cure.
 Section 9.012(d) permits a party to avoid a sanction under Chapter 9 if the party withdraws the pleading within 90 days of when the court determines that the pleading violates the standards of Section 9.011, Signing of Pleadings.
-TRCP 13 has no such grace period, so that the court can impose sanctions for a frivolous pleading under Rule 13 even if Section 9.012 would not allow it.
+TRCP 13 has no such grace period, so that the court can impose sanctions for a frivolous pleading under Rule 13 even when Section 9.012 would not allow it.
 Booth v.
 Malkan, 858 S.W.2d 641, 644 (Tex.
-App.--Fort Worth 1993, writ denied;

-- B. CHAPTER 10, TCP&RC.
-Chapter 10 of the TCP&RC provides for sanctions in civil cases generally. - 1.
+App.--Fort Worth 1993, writ denied. - B. CHAPTER 10.
+Chapter 10 of the TCP&RC provides for sanctions in civil cases generally.
+This Chapter was added eight years after Chapter 9 was promulgated.
+Chapter 10 applies to all civil litigation, and it has in practice supplanted Chapter 9, because Chapter 9 does not apply to any situation where Chapter 10 or TRCP 13 apply. - 1.
 The Statute.
 Chapter 10 reads: